gekkoe/sorted/README.md

 * I've also looked to [luminusweb.com](http://luminusweb.com) for example code of how to set up portions of this project.
 I've found in the past that they provide a sane starting point for simple Clojure web apps.
-That said, they tend to put in quite a bit more than I need for this project in their baseline templates, so I've only used a few ideas from them here.
+That said, they tend to put quite a bit more than I need for this project in their baseline templates, so I've only used a few ideas from them here.
 * The following will be used for this project:
   - clojure.java-time - A Java 8+ Date-Time API wrapper library.